Raising backyard chickens is a joyful experience, but it’s important to have a chicken first aid kit ready to go in case they get injured.

 The cream not only provides antibiotics, but it acts as a physical barrier to prevent debris from getting in wounds.
 Make sure you choose one that does not treat pain/contain lidocaine.
 Products that contain lidocaine are unsafe for birds.

-Epsom salts can be used to soak wounds and help speed healing.
+Epsom salts can be used to soak sore muscles and help speed healing.
 For vent prolapses, Preparation H can be applied to reduce swelling and promote reduction of the prolapse.